The wrapped Fukaya category for semi-toric SYZ fibrations

-we have that the derivatives to all orders of $h_1-h_2$ vanish along $e$. \end{tm} We refer the reader to \cite{Castano04,Castano09} for the proofs of the above theorems. \begin{df} Let $(M,\Ll)$ be a semitoric SYZ fibrations.
+we have that the derivatives to all orders of $h_1-h_2$ vanish along $e$. \end{tm} The data of of the germ of $h$ along each edge $e$ modulo flat functions is the semi-global invariant referred to in the title of this subsection.

+We refer the reader to \cite{Castano04,Castano09} for the proofs of the above theorems.
+Functions whose derivatives vanish to all orders at a point $p\in\R^n$ are called \emph{flat}. \begin{df} Let $(M,\Ll)$ be a semitoric SYZ fibrations.
 We denote by $\Ll_{\Delta}$ the data of the smooth tropical curve $f_\mu(\Delta)$ together with for each edge $e$ the germ modulo flat functions $H_{e,\Ll}:V_e\to\R$. \end{df} In the following denote by $\Delta_\R$ the set $f_{\mu}^{-1}( f_\mu(\Delta))$. $\Delta_\R$ is diffeomorphic to the product of $\Delta$ with $\R$. \begin{df} We say that the affine structure on $B_{reg}$ is \textit{complete} if every sequence of points of $B_{reg}$ contained in an affine chart with bounded coordinates has a convergent subsequence in $B$.
-We say that it is \textit{nice} if there is a choice of global action coordinates on $f_{\mu}^{-1}( f_\mu(\Delta))$ defining an embedding into $\R^3$. \end{df} Let $\Ll$ be complete and nice and let $B_0=B\setminus\Delta_\R$ then $B_0$ is a union of integral affine polyhedra each of which is a product of $\R$ with a (not necessarily closed) polygon.
+We say that it is \textit{nice} if there is a choice of global action coordinates on $f_{\mu}^{-1}( f_\mu(\Delta))$ defining an embedding into $\R^3$. \end{df} \begin{rem} We comment on the niceness condition.
+Note that the components of $f_{\mu}$ are integral affine.
+The assumption of niceness is that there is a choice of a transversal integral affine coordinate $b_n$ which is injective on lines satisfying $f_{\mu}=const$.
+An example where an affine coordinate might not be injective is given by considering the universal cover of the complement of a point in $\R^2$ with its standard affine coordinates.
+One can use this to construct a counterexample to the second half of Theorem \ref{tmBijecCompDel} when the niceness is dropped.
+It appears that in the presence of the completeness condition, the niceness condition is redundant.
+We do not try to prove this.

+The main consequence of these assumptions is as follows.
+Let $\Ll$ be complete and nice and let $B_0=B\setminus\Delta_\R$ then $B_0$ is a union of integral affine polyhedra each of which is a product of $\R$ with a (not necessarily closed) polygon.